 Important Things to Consider About Caregiving

 So, what is the difference?
 Nursing homes and assisted living facilities both provide care in a long-term setting; however, each has a different approach to care and will offer a different level of care.
 Why exactly are these differences important?
 What does it mean for our clients and their caregivers?
 This four-part series will aim to answer these questions.
-We will begin with defining what Long-Term care means and will continue with defining a few other important and common terms:
+This first part in the series will focus on defining a few of the common terms used in a long-term care setting.
+We will begin with defining what Long-Term care means and will continue with defining a few other important and common terms.

 Medical care in the context of long-term care may include provision of nursing services, medication and/or therapy.
 Non-medical care may include assisting with personal needs or Activities of Daily Living and can include monitoring of an individual’s health and safety as well.